swrobel/code_tests/fullstack/README.md

-# StackSocial Full Stack Rails Challenge
+# Full Stack Challenge

 This challenge is designed to test your skill with:

-* Ruby on Rails
+* Web Frameworks
 * Consuming RESTful APIs
 * User sessions and authentication
 * Front-end design and functionality